standard-for-public-code/standard-for-public-code/criteria/welcome-contributors.md

 * Confirm that it is possible to submit suggestions for changes to the codebase.
 * Confirm there are contribution guidelines.
 * Confirm that the codebase governance is clearly explained, including how to influence codebase governance.
-* Check that contributing guidelines covers who is expected to cover the costs of reviewing contributions.
+* Check that contributing guidelines cover who is expected to cover the costs of reviewing contributions.
 * Check for a list of involved organizations.
 * Check for a roadmap.
 * Check for published activity statistics.